-What if I can't attend a cardiac rehabilitation programme?
+What if I can't attend a cardiac rehab programme?

-You may find that your condition or circumstances make it difficult for you to travel to a cardiac rehabilitation programme centre.
-If so, you should talk to the cardiac rehabilitation team about other ways you can benefit from the programme - you may be able to follow a programme in your own home with support from your local cardiac rehabilitation team.
+You may find that your condition or circumstances make it difficult for you to attend a cardiac rehabilitation programme.
+If so, talk to the cardiac rehabilitation team about other ways you can benefit from the programme – for example you may be able to follow a programme in your own home with support from your local cardiac rehabilitation team.

 For more information on cardiac rehab and the support available to you:

-For detailed information on the uptake and effectiveness of cardiac rehabilitation programmes across England, Wales and Northern Ireland, you can download our National Audit of Cardiac Rehabilitation 2017 statistical report, or visit our external website for further information about the report and how it is created.
+For detailed information on the uptake and effectiveness of cardiac rehabilitation programmes across England, Wales and Northern Ireland, you can download our National Audit of Cardiac Rehabilitation (NACR) Quality and Outcomes Report 2018, or visit our external website for further information about the report and how it is created.